LTomer/vault-reader/Overview.md

 >_The icons for that task was taken from https://icons8.com/_

-_For more information, read the README.md file in the GIT repo._
+_For more information, read the documents in the GIT repo._